zriyansh/signoz.io/blog/2022-12-01-kubectl-logs.md

 kubectl logs -p [pod-name]
 ```

+## Use Cases of `kubectl logs` command

+Here are some practical examples and use cases of `kubectl logs`, particularly useful in troubleshooting common issues:

+1. **Debugging Crashing Pods:** If a pod is frequently crashing or restarting, use kubectl logs `pod-name` to check the logs for error messages or stack traces.
+This can help identify configuration errors, missing dependencies, or runtime exceptions.
+    ```bash
+    kubectl logs my-crashing-pod
+    ```

+2. **Monitoring for Specific Errors or Warnings:** In a production environment, you might want to monitor specific errors or warnings.
+You can use kubectl logs with grep to filter out specific patterns.

+    ```bash
+    kubectl logs my-app-pod | grep "ERROR"
+    ```

+3. **Tail Logs in Real-Time:** For real-time monitoring, especially useful during a deployment or when troubleshooting live issues, you can tail the logs.

+      ```bash
+      kubectl logs -f my-app-pod
+      ```

+4. **Fetching Logs from a Specific Container in a Multi-Container Pod:** When dealing with pods that have multiple containers, you can specify the container from which to fetch logs.

+      ```bash
+      kubectl logs my-pod -c my-container
+      ```

+5. **Aggregate Logs for a Set of Pods:** Using label selectors, you can aggregate logs for a specific set of pods, useful for getting an overview of a service or application.

+      ```bash
+      kubectl logs -l app=my-app
+      ```

+6. **Historical Logs with Previous Flag:** If a pod was restarted, you can view the logs of its previous instance, which is crucial for understanding why a restart occurred.

+      ```bash
+      kubectl logs my-restarted-pod --previous
+      ```

+7. **Exporting Logs for Analysis:** For deeper analysis, you might want to export logs to a file or an external analysis tool.

+    ```bash
+    kubectl logs my-app-pod > my-app-logs.txt
+    ```

+8. **Check logs in specific scenarios:** You can also check logs of pods in scenarios that need further investigating.

+      - Logs from Pods That Have Completed or Failed<br></br>
+      For pods that have already completed their lifecycle (like Jobs or CronJobs), you can still fetch logs to understand what happened.

+      - Investigating Slow Performance<br></br>
+      Sometimes applications may become slow, and checking logs can reveal long-running requests or performance bottlenecks.

+      - Checking for Configuration Issues<br></br>
+      Configuration errors often show up in the application logs, making kubectl logs a first point of investigation.

 ## Kubernetes logs in production environment

 As discussed, you can get logs of containers using the `kubectl log` command, this is a manual log inspection that happens mostly locally.